atmosinf/ml_practice/README.md

 #### dataset.py and dataset_test.ipynb
 create a custom dateset for the PASCAL VOC data. raw data has bbox in coordinates, the custom dataset returns the bboxes relative to the grid cell, with the midpoint and height and width. keywords: object detection dataset

+## samplers/WeightedRandomSampler.ipynb
+for a dataset with high class imbalance, use a sampler to get a more uniformly distributed dataset. keywords: WeightedRandomSampler, class imbalance, sampler, pytorch sampler, sampler num_samples

 ---